infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 In JavaScript, you spread the results of the props helper.

-And this is how the PHP template looks like.
+The PHP template should look like this:

 `src/Blocks/custom/heading/heading.php`